duncansmart/sqlpipe/ReadMe.md

 ## Remote SQL Servers ##

-SqlPipe itself can only connect to a local SQL Server, but by using something like Sysinternals' PSExec you can execute it remotely like so:
+SqlPipe itself can only connect to a local SQL Server, but by using something like [Sysinternals PSExec](http://technet.microsoft.com/en-us/sysinternals/bb897553) you can execute it remotely like so:

-    psexec \\myserver -c sqlpipe backup AdventureWorks > C:\Backups\AdventureWorks.bak
+    psexec \\dbserver -cv sqlpipe backup AdventureWorks > C:\Backups\AdventureWorks.bak

 Note that in this example that `C:\Backups\Inventory.bak` refers to a location on *your* machine not the remote server.
 Yes, the backup data was piped over the network!

+To write to a remote file locaton use the `-f` option:

+    psexec \\dbserver -cv sqlpipe backup AdventureWorks -f C:\Backups\AdventureWorks.bak

+Or a central network location:

+    psexec \\dbserver -u domain\user -p P@55w0rd -cv sqlpipe backup AdventureWorks -f \\fileserver\Backups\AdventureWorks.bak

 ## Implementation details ##